-Asking a question like “is coding fun?” is like asking “is swimming fun?”
+Asking a question like “is coding boring?” is like asking “is swimming boring?”
 The answer depends on the person.
 Coding can be tedious and arduous for some—but highly rewarding to others.

 With that established, we can’t definitively say if coding is fun, boring, or even tricky.
 However, we can give you a better idea of what computer programming is like, so you can decide for yourself.

 So, what kind of person likes coding?
-Does anybody code for fun?
+Is coding a boring job?
 And is computer programming hard, or is it easy to learn?

 In this article, we’ll answer these questions to help you decide if you’d enjoy it.
 But first, here are the basics of coding.